Connect with a certified trainer for free

 • Swelling on the thumb side of the wrist

-• Pain that spreads further into the thumb and forearm
+• Thumb-side wrist pain that spreads further into the thumb and forearm

 • Catching or snapping sensation when moving the thumb